lrfinotti/cybr201_book/05-Powers.md

    &\;\;\vdots \\
    a_r &\equiv a_{r-1}^2 \equiv g^{2^r} &&\pmod{m}.
    \end{align*}
-   (Note that this gives a total of $r$ products, one for each squaring
+   (Note that this gives a total of $r$ products, one for each squaring.)
 3) Now we have
    \begin{align*}
     g^N &= g^{N_0 + N_1 \cdot 2 + N_2 \cdot 2^2 + \cdots N_r 2^r} \\